Where is it?

 If you bought a used vehicle and it breaks down shortly after purchase, you may be covered by warranties >> more details on this site.

-You must do technical checks every two years to check that your car has no problem.
+You must have technical checks every two years to check that your car has no problems.

-The 1st inspection is to be carried out during the 6 months before the 4th anniversary of the 1st entry into service of the vehicle.
+The first check must be carried out during the 6 months before the 4th anniversary of the first entry into circulation of the vehicle.
 The date of the next check will depend on the result of this first check.

-You can do the technical control in any approved center in France.
+You can carry out the technical inspection in any approved center in France.

-In the event of a major problem, a new check, called a "counter-visit", is to be carried out after having made the necessary repairs.
+In the event of a major problem, a further check, known as a "counter-check", must be carried out after any necessary repairs have been made

 Did you find this sheet useful?